It’s not actually possible to write a user-defined numeric type in Java due to absence of

 public Rational IEEEremainder(Rational divisor); public Rational remainder(Rational divisor, RoundingMode rounding);

-fmod() function in the C standard library, I’d call the two-argumentremainder with RoundingMode.DOWN (instead of RoundingMode.HALF_EVEN which is whatIEEEremainder() uses).
+fmod() function in the C standard library, we’d call the two-argumentremainder with RoundingMode.DOWN.

 public Rational pow(int exponent); public Rational sqr() { /* as if: */ return pow(2); }